dfinity/nns-dapp/rs/proposals/HACKING.md

 ```
 PROPOSAL=123456 # Please replace this with the proposal you wish to work on

-dfx canister call nns-governance --network ic get_proposal_info "($PROPOSAL : nat64)" --query --output raw > proposal-$PROPOSAL-payload.did
+dfx canister call nns-governance --network ic get_proposal_info "($PROPOSAL : nat64)" --query --output raw > proposal-$PROPOSAL-info.did
 ```

 This should give you a file filled with candid expressed as hex.

 #### From upstream

-If a proposal of the type you are interested in has not been made on mainnet, please contact the NNS team and ask for a sample payload in hex format.
+If a proposal of the type you are interested in has not been made on mainnet, please contact the NNS team and ask for a sample `proposal_info` in hex format.

 ### Change code